VoidGeek/Reachinbox-MailBot/ReadMe.md

    REDIS_PASS = your_password
    ```

-4. Configure OAuth 2.0 credentials:
-   - For Gmail: Set up OAuth 2.0 credentials in the Google Cloud Console
+   ### For Gmail: Set up OAuth 2.0 credentials in the Google Cloud Console
-   - For Outlook: Register an application in the Azure Portal and configure the necessary permissions
+   ### For Outlook: Register an application in the Azure Portal and configure the necessary permissions

 ## API Endpoints